danfuzz/samizdat/doc/library-guide/core.ModuleSystem/README.md

 arguments given to this function.

-This returns whatever the library's `main` returns, which is generally expected to be the library's full global environment, as a map.
+This returns whatever the library's `main` returns, which is generally expected to be the library's full global environment, as a symbol table.

 #### `run(path, loader, args*) -> . | void`